 Northern will withdraw the 3½ hour notice proposal.

 Northern will withdraw appeal in D.C.
-Circuit No. 98-1364.
+Circuit No. 98-1364 and the Customers will also withdraw any appeals filed.

 Northern and Customers are free to propose changes to any aspect of the 1996 Carlton Settlement (as revised in paragraphs 2, 3 and 4 of this section) in next general Section 4 base rate case.